dcogb/dcogb.github.io/documentation/userguide/adding.md

 		),

 		/*
-		 * If you use transparent extensions outside the Mountain Valley Church of God_ namespace,
+		 * If you use transparent extensions outside the Donica Church of God_ namespace,
 		 * add your class prefix here.
-Both common Mountain Valley Church of God naming conventions are
+Both common Donica Church of God naming conventions are
 		 * excluded:
 		 *   - Modulename extends Modulename_Core
 		 *   - Foo extends Modulename_Foo